 The mission of the Fair Food Standards Council (FFSC) is to monitor the development of a sustainable agricultural industry that advances the human rights of farmworkers, the long-term interests of growers, and the ethical supply chain concerns of retail food companies through implementation of the Fair Food Program (FFP), a unique worker-led, market-driven social responsibility program that emerged from the Coalition of Immokalee Workers’ successful Campaign for Fair Food.
 The FFP has been recognized by human rights experts as “the best workplace-monitoring program” in the US and “one of the great human rights success stories of our day.”
 To learn more, please see the FFSC’s annual report.

-• Ability to work well as part of a team, as well as independently;
+- Ability to work well as part of a team and independently;

-• Desire to work closely with people of different nationalities, gender, and education levels.
+- Desire to work closely with people of different nationalities, genders, and education levels; and

-Applicants should send a resume/CV and a cover letter indicating interest in the position to Judge Laura Safer Espinoza at firstname.lastname@example.org.
+Applicants should send a resume/CV and a cover letter describing interest in the position to Judge Laura Safer Espinoza at firstname.lastname@example.org.
 The subject line of the email should read Analyst Position.
-Please indicate in the body of the email where you found the position.
+Please state in the body of the email where you found the position.
 Applications will be considered on a rolling basis.